TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 -------------------------------

 Initially :pep:`484` defined Python static type system as using *nominal subtyping*.
-This means that a class ``A`` is allowed where a class ``B`` is expected if and only if ``A`` is a subclass of ``B``.
+This means that a kundi ``A`` is allowed where a kundi ``B`` is expected if and only if ``A`` is a subkundi of ``B``.

 This requirement previously also applied to abstract base classes, such as :class:`Iterable`.
-The problem with this approach is that a class had to be explicitly marked to support them, which is unpythonic and unlike what one would normally do in idiomatic dynamically typed Python code.
+The problem with this approach is that a kundi had to be explicitly marked to support them, which is unpythonic and unlike what one would normally do in idiomatic dynamically typed Python code.
 For example, this conforms to the :pep:`484`::

-   from typing import Sized, Iterable, Iterator
+   kutoka typing agiza Sized, Iterable, Iterator

-   class Bucket(Sized, Iterable[int]):
+   kundi Bucket(Sized, Iterable[int]):
        ...
        def __len__(self) -> int: ...
        def __iter__(self) -> Iterator[int]: ...

-:pep:`544` allows to solve this problem by allowing users to write the above code without explicit base classes in the class definition, allowing ``Bucket`` to be implicitly considered a subtype of both ``Sized`` and ``Iterable[int]`` by static type checkers.
+:pep:`544` allows to solve this problem by allowing users to write the above code without explicit base classes in the kundi definition, allowing ``Bucket`` to be implicitly considered a subtype of both ``Sized`` and ``Iterable[int]`` by static type checkers.
 This is known as *structural subtyping* (or static duck-typing)::

-   from typing import Iterator, Iterable
+   kutoka typing agiza Iterator, Iterable

-   class Bucket:  # Note: no base classes
+   kundi Bucket:  # Note: no base classes
        ...
        def __len__(self) -> int: ...
        def __iter__(self) -> Iterator[int]: ...